 Ellie Mannette crafting a drum at his workshop in Morgantown, W.Va., in 2006.
 He was among the first to fashion a steel drum that had all the notes of the chromatic scale, so it could play any melody in any key.CreditCreditvia Mannette Musical Instruments

-In a recent New York Times article, Ellie Mannette, Father of the Modern Steel Drum, Dies at 90, Karen Zraick wrote:
+A recent New York Times article, Ellie Mannette, Father of the Modern Steel Drum, Dies at 90, Karen Zraick states:

 “Ellie Mannette, a Trinidadian musician known in the United States as the father of the modern steel drum, died on Wednesday at a hospital in Morgantown, W.Va.
 He was 90.
 The cause was kidney failure, his daughter Juliette Mannette said.
 As a child in Port of Spain, Trinidad’s capital, Mr. Mannette became fascinated with the bands he saw using trash cans and buckets as drums, hitting them in different ways to create different sounds.
 For the rest of his life, he sought to elevate and expand the craft of steel-pan music and to share it with the world.